 A PMO stocked full of project managers with PMP and other certifications won’t guarantee success.
 It is critical that your PMO be made up of individuals with project successes (and failures) under their belts.
 Mentoring is essential and these experienced PMs who not only have real success stories, but ones about overcoming and learning from their failures, will be the best individuals to help new project managers in the organization learn how to effectively and successfully manage engagements on an ongoing basis.

 Best practices can mean a lot of things.
 But mostly what I’m focusing on here are things like reusable templates, a solid methodology, and a PM structure that promotes strong communication, good feedback, consistent practices and regular weekly project status reporting.
 PMs have lots to handle on a regular basis – especially if they are often leading five or six projects at the same time, as is usually the case.
-The more we can equip them with solid tools and practices that help breed regular project success and a consistent presentation to the project customers they engage, then the better off the will be and the more confident they will likely be in managing their projects on a daily basis.
+The more we can equip them with solid software tools and practices that help breed regular project success and a consistent presentation to the project customers they engage, then the better off the will be and the more confident they will likely be in managing their projects on a daily basis.

 Nothing guarantees that your PMO will last forever and that 80% or more of your projects will be successful.
 But by following these concepts when constructing – or restructuring, if necessary – your organization’s PMO, then you will likely see more consistent success in the projects you are managing.
 Please share your thoughts and opinions on what you consider to be key ingredients to successful PMOs.
 Our experiences with PMO successes and failures help us to take these forward and build even better PM infrastructures in the future.